cmrosend/Job-Portfolio/_posts/2023-01-18-large-gantry.md

 ## What have I done?

 Because this was one of my first foray into actual engineering work, a lot of my work involved the design of systems and learning the more complicated stuff from my team members who have already had experience in the field.

-I worked on three things, the design of the pellet feed system, the implementation of the cooling system, and the implementation of the endstop, all of which can be seen in the pictures below.
+<ins>My Work Includes:</ins>
+* The design of the pellet feed system
+* the implementation of the cooling system
+* The implementation of the endstops

 The endstops were the first thing worked on since we wanted to get the gantry moving, so they were designed to easily slot into the aluminum bars and also be easily movable so we can quickly correct any mistakes.
 There were 6 total, 4 for the y-axis and 2 for the x-axis.
 They were designed in Solidworks and 3D printed to allow for an easy fit for the endstop.

 The cooling system was next which had a bit of a factory issue.
 After installing it into the machine and routing the wires, I discovered that the liquid wasn’t flowing unlike other cooling systems of the same brand in the lab.
 After learning how to use a multimeter I discovered that one of the sensors was not functioning properly, and a different type of cooler had to be used.

 Lastly is the pellet feed system.
 Since the gantry is 10 feet tall, the pellet feed system was designed to use a vacuum to pull pellets up through a tube into the extruder.
 Keeping the pellet loading near the bottom allows for easier loading and reduces the risk of accidents while loading.
-Figuring out how the duet works
-Early tests of the pellet feed system
-Nightmare cable management
-Issues with the cooling system
-Troubleshooting the movement of the arm
-Design of the endstops

-{% include gallery caption="Different parts of the process." %}
+{% include gallery caption="Different parts of the process, read caption for more." %}

 ## What have I learned from this?